v-marsh/CIUK_Bristol2/README.md

 ## Challenge 1

 **Single-core integer and FP comparison:**
 To benchmark single core integer calculations, a custom matrix multiplication program was created.
-It takes N to create a NxN matrix individually calculating elements.
-Outputing the time it takes to calculate the new multiplied matrix.
+It takes an input, N, to create an NxN matrix.
+This matrix is then multiplied by itself with each resultant element being individually calculated.
+No effort has been taken to improve optimality (eg. implementation of Strassen's algorithm) as we wanted a test that was computationally intensive.
+The test outputs the time it takes to calculate the new multiplied matrix.
 From this FLOPS can be calculated.
-The same matrix multiplication code is then converted for floating point integers.
+The same matrix multiplication method and code is also used for testing performance with floating point values.

 **Multi-core single-node comparison:** Multi-core benchmarking is done in a similar fashion using the FP matrix multiplication code.
 This was parallelised using OpenMP pushing operations through the maximum amount of threads available to us.
-Again this code outputs a time for completion which can then be used to calculate FLOPS
+Again this code outputs a time for completion which can then be used to calculate FLOPS.

-**Memory bandwidth** Stream benchmark was used to test for memory bandwidth
+**Memory bandwidth** Stream benchmark was used to test for memory bandwidth.

 **Interconnect latency** We use a simple Ping Pong test to benchmark interconnect latency, from the Gromax package.

+**Interconnect bandwidth** Using the OpenMPI test that comes with the Phoronix test suite

-**Interconnect bandwidth** The interconnect bandwidth is being tested by sending and recieving files of varying sizes and timing the operation.
-Most notably, we're sanding and recieving the entirity of the Shrek script.
+~The interconnect bandwidth is being tested by sending and recieving files of varying sizes and timing the operation.
+To do this, we have taken the script from the Academy Award winning film _"Shrek"_ and chopped it up
+Most notably, we're sending and recieving the entirety of the Shrek script.~

 **I/O disk performance** We run the IoZone benchmark specifying we only want to consider read/reread and write/rewrite scores ouputed as IOPS.
 This benchmark works with 2 Gb data packets.